 Who Needs to Make These Updates?

-The UIDAI recommends that residents whose Aadhaar was issued 10 years ago and who haven’t updated their documents since, should do so.
+The UIDAI recommends that residents whose Aadhaar was issued 10 years ago and who have not submitted document updates since, should do so.
 This recommendation is a proactive measure to ensure that all Aadhaar records are as current and accurate as possible.
 It helps maintain the integrity of the national identity system.

-This isn’t a mandatory, one-time deadline for everyone, but rather a periodic recommendation.
-If you’ve updated your Aadhaar details, such as your address or mobile number, within the last 10 years, you might not need to re-submit documents unless specifically prompted.
+This is not a mandatory, one-time deadline for everyone, but rather a periodic recommendation.
+If you’ve updated your Aadhaar details, such as your address or mobile number, within the last 10 years, you might not be required to re-submit documents unless specifically prompted.
 However, it’s always wise to check your status.

 When updates are needed